-If you use part of your property for short-term online accommodation via a peer-to-peer accommodation website and you aren't sure if the APTR applies to you, consider the following:
+If you use part of your property for short-term online accommodation via a peer-to-peer accommodation website and you are not sure if business rates apply to you, consider the following:

-- Is the rented area distinct from the main residence, such as being in a separate building or have a designated area within the main building?
+- Is the rented area distinct from the main residence, such as being in a separate building or having a designated area within the main building?

 - Does the rented area have its own entrance, bathroom, and food preparation facilities?

 - Is the rented area primarily used by paying guests?

-If you have answered yes to some of these questions, you may meet the criteria for the APTR.
+If you have answered yes to some of these questions, you may meet the criteria for business rates.

 Where further information is required, a valuer may be sent to your property to consider whether an apportionment (rating based on property use) is appropriate.

 When we receive your declaration

-If we receive your declaration before 4 July 2021, your first property rates instalment bill will reflect your new business rates and APTR.
+If we receive your declaration before 1 July 2022, your first property rates instalment bill will reflect your new business rates.

-If we receive your declaration after 4 July 2021, we may send you an amended property rates bill showing any changes to your business and APTR rates.
+If we receive your declaration after 1 July 2022, we may send you an amended property rates bill showing any changes to your business rates.

-If you have not received a declaration letter from us and your property is let out short-term through an online peer-to-peer accommodation website, please complete the
+If you have not received a declaration letter from us and your property is let out short-term through an online peer-to-peer accommodation website, complete the

 short-term online accommodation declaration form.